jmcarbo/consul_servant/README.md

       XXX               XX
         XXXXXXXXXXXXXXXXX
 ```

+# Install

+Execute `curl https://raw.githubusercontent.com/jmcarbo/consul_servant/master/bin/install | bash` in each node you whant to
+integrate in the cluster.
+Consul_servant is tested to run in Ubuntu and OSX.

 # Quick start
 Run `make start_cluster` to run a sample docker cluster.
 Note that consul_servant is no limited to docker at all